Laundry Room Sink Ideas

 Laundry Room Ideas with Sink

 Integrating a sink transforms a laundry room into a highly functional workspace.
 This key feature can serve as a pre-treatment "stain station" for garments.
-Keeping the sink adjacent to the washer simplifies the process of washing and pre-treating garments.
+Placing the sink next to the washing machine streamlines laundry routines.
 Consider a backsplash to combine practicality with design, preventing water damage and enhancing style.
-Install a wall-mounted rail or shelf above the sink for stain sticks, brushes, and soaking solutions.
-A deep, high-quality sink minimizes splashing and accommodates bulky items such as blankets or pet bedding.
+Wall-mounted storage above the sink maximizes efficiency and organization.
+A sizable sink makes laundering large or awkward items easier and cleaner.

 Laundry Room Utility Sink Makeover